ThoughtWorksInc/implicit-dependent-type/README.md

 [![Build Status](https://travis-ci.org/ThoughtWorksInc/implicit-dependent-type.svg)](https://travis-ci.org/ThoughtWorksInc/implicit-dependent-type)

-**implicit-dependent-type** is a Scala compiler plugin that resolves dependent types from implicit type classes, especially useful when working with [Shapeless](https://github.com/milessabin/shapeless) or other type-level programming frameworks.
+**implicit-dependent-type** is a Scala compiler plugin that resolves dependent types from implicit type classes, especially useful when working with [shapeless](https://github.com/milessabin/shapeless) or other type-level programming libraries.

 This plugin provides a syntactic sugar that substitutes all `Foo[Bar]##Baz` with ```shapeless.the.`Foo[Bar]`.Baz```, which inlines resolved implicit type classes into type declaration positions.